thehimel/kafgres/README.md

 ## Python Requirement

-- Python 3.9 or higher
+- Python 3.9 or higher.

 ## Set up a Service in - Aiven